nipreps/mriqc/docs/source/dsa.rst

 Financial costs of data-sharing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The MRIQC Web-API infrastructure is funded by NIMH grant ZICMH002960.
+The MRIQC Web-API infrastructure is funded by NIMH grants R24MH117179, and ZICMH002960.